-Cambodia : Phnom Penh, Prey Veng, Kampong Cham and Bantey Mean Chey provinces
+Phnom Penh, Prey Veng, Kampong Cham and Bantey Meanchey provinces, CAMBODIA

-Lack of awareness about the danger of narcotics among children.
+- There is a lack of awareness about the dangers of narcotics among children.

-The phenomenon of human trafficking and unsafe migration are some of the main risks faced by the children, often leading to loss of housing, trafficking, dangerous forms of labor and lack of access to public services.
+- Human trafficking and unsafe migration constitute major risks faced by the children, often leading to loss of housing, trafficking, dangerous forms of labor and a lack of access to public services.

-Lack of non-formal education methodologies and materials adapted to the situation and the needs of homeless children.
+- There is a lack of effective non-formal education options for these children.
+Methodologies and materials that have been adapted to the situation and the needs of homeless children are missing.

-To save the target groups from their traumatic experience and reintegrate them into the family or society through safe shelter, equipped with different services according to their needs.
+The overall goal of this project is to save the target groups from their traumatic experiences and reintegrate them into the family and society through safe shelter and give them access to various services according to their needs.

-Prevent and reduce all forms of abuse on 1800 street children, abused children and children at high-risk in target areas (exploitation for labor, sexual abuse, trafficking, unsafe migration, domestic violence, drugs abuse, etc.)
+- Preventing and reducing all forms of abuse of 1,800 street children, abused children and children at high-risk of abuse (such as exploitation for labor, sexual abuse, trafficking, unsafe migration, domestic violence, drugs abuse, and so on).

-- Provide for the children education support adapted to their needs and capacities, adapted vocational training and/or internships.
+- Providing these children with education support adapted to their needs and capacities, adapted vocational training and/or internships.

-Build the capacity and knowledge of 220 educational managers, 3200 community members and the local authorities on children’s rights related issues.
+- Build the capacity and knowledge of 220 educational managers, 3,200 community members and the local authorities on children’s rights and related issues.